The Potential Role of a Hydrogen Network in Europe: Discussion

 \subsection{Comparison to Related Literature}

-Compared to the net-zero scenarios from the European Commission\cite{in-depth_2018}, we see much larger renewable electricity generation, reaching beyond 8750~TWh/a compared to 2500~TWh/a.\cite{in-depth_2018} In terms of total electricity produced, our results show almost a tripling of today's geeneration.
-By 2050, it rises to 270\% compared to 150\% in the Commission's report.\cite{in-depth_2018} Roughly one third goes to regular electricity demand, one third goes to newly electrified sectors in heating, transport and industry, and another third goes to hydrogen production (dominated by demand for Fischer-Tropsch fuels).
-The major difference to the Commission's scenarios\cite{in-depth_2018} is caused by their lower electrification rates in other sectors, higher biomass potentials, and a strong reliance on imports of fossil oil for non-energy uses such as plastics that were not counted towards net emissions as we do in this study.
+Compared to the net-zero scenarios from the European Commission,\cite{in-depth_2018} we see much larger wind and solar electricity generation reaching beyond 8600~TWh compared to approximately 5700~TWh.
+This is also reflected in the capacities built that exceed 2000~GW in our scenarios compared to 1200~GW for wind and 3500~GW compared to 1000~GW for solar.\cite{in-depth_2018} In terms of total electricity produced, our results approximately show a tripling of today's generation compared to an increase by 145\% in the Commission's net-zero scenarios.\cite{in-depth_2018} Roughly one third goes to regular electricity demand, one third goes to newly electrified sectors in heating, transport and industry, and another third goes to hydrogen production (dominated by demand for liquid hydrocarbons).
+The major difference to the Commission's scenarios\cite{in-depth_2018} is caused by their lower electrification rates, a 15\% share of nuclear power in the electricity mix, higher biomass usage across all sectors (2900~TWh/a versus our 1400~TWh/a), and a strong reliance on fossil fuels imports (2900~TWh/a) for non-energy uses (e.g. plastics and other high-value chemicals).
+By considering landfill of plastics as long-term carbon sequestration option, the Commission's scenarios see little need to produce synthetic hydrocarbons for non-energy feedstocks.
+On the contrary, our modelling, which assumes that all carbon in waste will be incinerated or eventually decay into the atmosphere and limited sequestration potentials, requires sustainable carbon sources for green electrofuels and precludes the wide-ranging use of fossil oil.

-In Brown et al.~\cite{brownSynergiesSector2018}, an optimal grid expansion brought a benefit of 64~bn\euro/a compared to the case with no transmission between European countries, which is higher than the 47~~bn\euro/a benefit found here.
-There are at least four causes for this difference: the model here has higher resolution (181 compared to 30 regions) which allows better placement of wind at good sites; here we start from today's grid; in Brown et al.~\cite{brownSynergiesSector2018} there was no hydrogen pipeline network and no underground hydrogen storage; and finally we have higher demand for hydrogen from industry and synthetic fuels, which provides a large flexible load that helps to integrate wind and solar in time.
+Using pathway optimisation, Victoria et al.~\cite{victoriaSpeedTechnological2022} investigate the timing of when certain technologies become important for the European energy transition, and find a hydrogen network consistently appearing after 2035.
+However, owing to a one-node-per-country resolution in that study, little can be said about subnational network infrastructure needs, retrofitting opportunities for gas pipelines or regional geological storage potentials.
+Compared to our findings, limited network expansion options affect total energy system costs less in Victoria et al.~\cite{victoriaSpeedTechnological2022} A doubling of today's transmission volume reduces cumulative system costs between 2020 and 2050 by 2\% in Victoria et al.,~\cite{victoriaSpeedTechnological2022} compared to \maxacbenefitrel\% in this study.
+Disabling hydrogen network expansion increases cumulative costs by 0.5\% in Victoria et al.,\cite{victoriaSpeedTechnological2022} compared to \maxhybenefitrel\% in this study.
+This discrepancy arises because country-internal transmission bottlenecks are not captured, whereby the integration costs of remote resources like offshore wind within the countries are neglected.